xmppo/xmpp-php/README.md

 # Library usage
 ## Init
-In order to start using the library you first need to instantiate a new `Connector` class.
+In order to start using the library you first need to instantiate a new `Options` class.
 Everything except setting a port number is required.
 If omitted, port will default to `5222` which is XMPP default.

 ```
-$connector = new Connector();
+$options = new Options();

-$connector
+$options
     ->setHost($host)
     ->setPort($port)            // defaults to 5222
     ->setUsername($username)
     ->setPassword($password);
 ```

-Connector object is required for establishing the connection and every other subsequent request, so once set it should not be changed.
+Options object is required for establishing the connection and every other subsequent request, so once set it should not be changed.

-Once this is set you can instantiate new client object and pass the connector object in.
+Once this is set you can instantiate new client object and pass the options object in.

 ## Connect & auth
 ```
 $client = new XmppClient();
-$client->connect($connector);
+$client->connect($options);
 ```

 `$client->connect()` method does a few things: